ithabetz/kubernetes/README.md

 # Docker #
 First Genrate Ruby on rails project

-# Docker #
-First, I create the image of drkiq and sidekiq from Dockerfile given in article throw docker-compose.yml file then push them to public repo ithabetz/img:drkiq and ithabetz/img:sidekiq
+Create Dockerfile (Docker-Files/Dockerfile)
+Create docker-compose.yml (Docker-Files/docker-compose.yml)

 # kubernetes #
 We have a kubernetes cluster contains master machine and one node machine

+# Docker Images#
+First, I create the image of drkiq and sidekiq from Dockerfile given in article throw docker-compose.yml file then push them to public repo ithabetz/img:drkiq and ithabetz/img:sidekiq

 ### configMap:
 I used this service to pass the env	variables to the container that contains the DB credentials and listener port and other variables